-The subject property is located within the Mission Hills - Panorama City - North Hills Community Plan as updated and adopted by the City Council on June 9, 1999, The existing Plan designates the subject site for Medium Residential land uses along the Sepulveda Boulevard frontage with a corresponding zone of R3 and the remainder of the site Low Density with corresponding zones of RE9, RS, R1 and RU.
+The subject property is located within the Mission Hills - Panorama City - North Hills Community Plan as updated and adopted by the City Council on June 9, 1999, and is not located in a specific plan area.
+The existing Plan designates the subject site for Medium Residential land uses along the Sepulveda Boulevard frontage with a corresponding zone of R3 and the remainder of the site Low Density with corresponding zones of RE9, RS, R1 and RU.
 The site is currently zoned RA.